DisCPP/DisCPP/Readme.md

     * You can have several event listeners listening for the same event which are all ran on separate threads.

 ## State
-This library is ready to use but is still in development so you may encounter a few issues, if you do, please submit an issue!
+The library has everything implemented but not everything has been tested thoroughly, so if you encounter any issues [create an issue](https://github.com/DisCPP/DisCPP/issues/new).

 <table align="center">
   <tr>